h2oai/wave/website/docs/migrating-0.md

 This also means that you can apply breakpoints and debug or step-through your program in your debugger of choice.

 From an information architecture perspective, control has been inverted: instead of your app being an extension to Wave's data/prep/search features, Wave's features are now optional additions to your app, and your app takes center stage.
-Implementation-wise, instead of your app running in a sidebar inside of Q's UI, your app now occupies the entire UI.
+Implementation-wise, instead of your app running in a sidebar inside of Wave's UI, your app now occupies the entire UI.

 ## Breaking changes